aohorodnyk/aohorodnyk.com/content/post/2023-06-10-fish-autovenv.md

 The [Fish shell][fish] is renowned for its user-friendly nature, making it an ideal command-line interface for macOS, Linux, and more.
 The shell stands out with its unique features, including auto-completion, syntax highlighting, and tabbed completion.
 Additionally, its learning curve is gentle enough for beginners to grasp quickly.

-Despite these attractive attributes, many developers I've come across don't prefer [Fish shell][fish], primarily due to integration gaps with tools like [Python][python]'s virtualenv.
-So, in this article, I'm offering a simple solution for automatic virtualenv activation for [Fish shell][fish], steering clear of resource-intensive frameworks like [oh-my-fish][omf] that often slow down the shell.
+Despite these attractive attributes, many developers I've come across don't prefer [Fish shell][fish], primarily due to integration gaps with tools like [Python][python]'s [virtualenv][virtualenv].
+So, in this article, I'm offering a simple solution for automatic [virtualenv][virtualenv] activation for [Fish shell][fish], steering clear of resource-intensive frameworks like [oh-my-fish][omf] that often slow down the shell.

 ## Understanding [Python][python]'s Virtualenv

-[Python][python]'s virtualenv is a tool that creates isolated [Python][python] environments, making it an invaluable resource for managing project dependencies and testing [Python][python]'s new versions without affecting the system's main installation.
+[Python][python]'s [virtualenv][virtualenv] is a tool that creates isolated [Python][python] environments, making it an invaluable resource for managing project dependencies and testing [Python][python]'s new versions without affecting the system's main installation.

 > It is perplexing and perhaps not ideal to have [Python][python]'s dependencies installed globally instead of project-specific folders.
-This issue necessitates workarounds such as virtualenv.
+This issue necessitates workarounds such as [virtualenv][virtualenv].

 ## The Objective